 \section{Conclusion}

-From the above all, applying three term recurrence formula \cite{chou2012b}, I show the power series expansion in closed forms of Lame function in Weierstrass's form (infinite series and polynomial which makes $B_n$ term terminated) and its integral forms.
-I show that a $_2F_1$ function recurs in each of sub-integral forms of Lame function in Weierstrass's form: the first sub-integral form contains zero term of $A_n's$, the second one contains one term of $A_n$'s, the third one contains two terms of $A_n$'s, etc. And I show asymptotic expansions of Lame function for infinite series and the special case as $\rho \approx 0$.
-Since we obtain the closed integral forms of Lame function in Weierstrass's form, Lame function is able to be transformed to other well-known special functions analytically; hypergeometric function, Mathieu function, Lame function, confluent forms of Heun function and etc.
+From the above all, applying three term recurrence formula \cite{chou2012b}, we show the power series expansion in closed forms of Lame equation in Weierstrass's form (for an infinite series and a polynomial which makes $B_n$ term terminated) and its integral forms.
+We show that a $_2F_1$ function recurs in each of sub-integral forms of Lame function in Weierstrass's form: the first sub-integral form contains zero term of $A_n's$, the second one contains one term of $A_n$'s, the third one contains two terms of $A_n$'s, etc. And we show asymptotic expansions of Lame equation for an infinite series and the special case as $\rho \approx 0$.
+Since we obtain the closed integral forms of Lame equation in Weierstrass's form, Lame function is able to be transformed to other well-known special functions analytically; hypergeometric function, Mathieu function, Lame function, confluent forms of Heun function and etc.

 For type 3 Lame polynomial, various authors argue that the value of $h\rho ^{-2}$ can be chosen properly such that the Lame function is not an infinite series but a polynomial as $\alpha $ parameters of Lame functions is a positive integer.
 For type 1 Lame polynomial, since $\alpha $ is $2( 2\alpha _i+ i+\lambda )$ or $-2 (2\alpha _i+i +\lambda )-1$ as $i,\alpha _i\in \mathbb{N}_{0}$ in the analysis of the three term recurrence formula \cite{chou2012b}, Lame functions will be polynomial which makes $B_n$ term terminated; $\lambda $ is an indicial root which is 0 or $\frac{1}{2}$, then all possible $\alpha $ is $\cdots, -3, -2, -1, 0, 1, 2, 3, \cdots$.